3urobeat/node-steamid-resolver/README.md

 ## Functions
 All functions support both Promises and callbacks!
 This means you can either use `await`, `.then(response => {})` & `.catch(err => {})` or pass a callback function `(err, response) => {}` as parameter.
+Note: You cannot use both callbacks and `.catch()` as a Promise is only rejected when no callback was passed.
+This prevents any `UnhandledPromiseRejection` errors crashing your process.

 &nbsp;